veekaybee/textedit/python_packaging_post.md

 The next step would be to use [`argparse`](https://docs.python.org/3/library/argparse.html) to pass arguments a bit more cleanly.

-And it is!
+And that's it!
 We've imported a package that we can now use to write other software.

 ## Super-advanced next steps